raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 + ephem python library
 + logzero python library

+For testing, you should use the Flight OS version of Raspbian.
+This is a special build of the Raspbian operating system, optimised to run on the ISS AstroPis.
+It does not include any X-Windows or GUI applications and is command line only, so is not really useful for actually writing your code on.
+However, you should test your experiment using this version prior to submitting your entry.

 ### Additional Resources

-+ If you have a 3D printed flight case, you can use this for even more realistic testing.
++ If you want to, you can make a 3D printed flight case, and use this for even more realistic testing of the onboard ISS experience.